11 Best Kept Secrets to Getting the Perfect Korean Perm (2023)

 • Frizzy curly hair that goes crazy in humid weather responds well to magic perm

-• Flat hair can benefit from a Korean root perm to add volume (makes your face look smaller which is a good thing in Korean culture!)
+• Flat hair can benefit from a Korean root perm to add volume (makes your face look smaller which is a good thing in the homeland!)

 Should I get a Korean perm first or dye/color first?